Language Design as Information Renormalization: The basic analogy

 This observation is ubiquitous in syntax and, when seen from the perspective of physics, entails the renormalization of linguistic information at different time scales.
+One can start by renormalizing words into sintagmas, then sintagmas into more sintagmas... an so on.
 Consider for instance syntax trees (or parse trees, as known in computational linguistics) like the one in Fig.\ref{fig4}.
 Such analysis are of the kind linguist use to describe how different elements (words) come together in order to produce a meaningful (active or passive) sentence, and have since long been widely used in the study of language.
 In practice, such syntax trees are nothing but the concatenation of several MERGE operations at different scales \footnote{Other operations can be accounted for by introducing extra links in the graphical representation, as we shall explain, but the renormalization picture still holds.}: from words to other sintagmas, from these sintagmas to more complex sintagmas... and finally up to a sentence.
-According to our basic equivalence, the syntax tree that one obtains from such analysis is nothing but the graphical representation of the renormalization of the (linguistic) information of a sentence.
+According to our basic {analogy}, the syntax tree that one obtains from such analysis is nothing but the graphical representation of the renormalization of the (linguistic) information of a sentence.
 This is, how the information in different words comes together, hyerarchically at different time scales, up to an emergent meaningful sentence that we can interpret semantically.

 Moreover, the syntax tree also encodes the \emph{structure of physical correlations at different time scales} in the sentence.
 More precisely, because of the local nature of MERGE, \emph{correlations in a sentence are (essentially) built locally at different time scales}.
 Of course, it could be possible that other potentially-necessary operations in syntax, different from MERGE, introduce other dependencies (e.g., long-range movement).
 But still, it should be possible to codify them pictorically in the syntax tree.
 Worst-case scenario, such extra elements would introduce some loop in the tree.
 But even in such a case, the renormalization picture still holds, as we shall show in explicit examples.